+When can you start pumping when breastfeeding?
 This one is tough if you have your heart set on breastmilk only.
 With this last baby, I did nothing but pump and breastfeed for three weeks before the doctors and lactation consultants started to get worried.
 My little man dropped a bunch of weight after birth and hadn’t been gaining it back.
 So I gave him formula.
 Just remember that if you do that, you can always keep working on your supply and eliminate formula later.
 Recover, keep your baby fed, then focus on rebuilding/building your supply.

 If you go on trips at all, even just day trips, you’ll want to get an adaptor or battery pack for your pump.
 If you go more than four hours without feeding in your first few months postpartum, it can hurt your supply.
 I sit in the back seat while my husband drives, and I use my hands-free pumping bra to pump, even if it’s only for 10-15 minutes.
 Don’t forget to pack an ice pack!!

 5. You will feel a little bit like a slave.